TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 - I upgrade my package more often then some `skeleton` package
 - and because my preferences and required code are evolving
-    - e.g. I new PHP version is out, I tune my continuous integration (CI) setup etc.
+    - e.g. A new PHP version is out, I tune my continuous integration (CI) setup etc.

-## What is purpose of these files
+## What is the purpose of these files

 Now we look on every directory and file and how it's related to 4 key questions.
 Just to remind you, the end user is interested in: